junxit/us-congress-bills-111/metadata.md

 - 2009-10-13 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H11178)
 - 2009-10-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H11178)
 - 2009-10-14 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.
+- 2009-12-03 — Committee on Environment and Public Works Subcommittee on Water and Wildlife.
+Hearings held.
+- 2009-12-10 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2010-03-05 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 111-158.
+- 2010-03-05 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 111-158.
+- 2010-03-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 308.